What is Interfaith Caregivers?

 - We get donations of all sizes.

-- We recently received a donation of $3.00 in cash from a gentleman who was happy with his ride.
+- We’ve received a donation of $3.00 in cash from a gentleman who was happy with his ride.
 We’ve received gifts of $500 and $1000 from people in the county that believe in what we do.

 - No gift is too small…or too big!
 Give only what you can afford to give!

-- Visit the “How can I donate” page to see how you can help!
+- Visit the “Donations” page to see how you can help!

 Are you associated with the Polk County government?

-- Interfaith Caregivers is not a part of Polk County government.
+- Interfaith Caregivers is not a part of the Polk County government.

 - We do not get funding from county, state or federal taxes.

 - We do work very closely with the Aging and Disability Resource Center (ADRC) and Human Services.